avrabyt/RAG-Chatbot/README.md

 Blog Post - [Here](https://medium.com/databutton/why-your-next-ai-product-needs-rag-implemented-in-it-9ee22f9770c8)

-To get started quickly, you can use the “Chat with PDF” template within Databutton 🚀
+To get started quickly, you can use the “Chat with PDF” [template](https://databutton.com/new?templateId=pt-x2Rh7dEYwIuCxXaR) within Databutton 🚀

+Alternatively, you can use [Streamlit](https://streamlit.io) to build and deploy!